HIPA: Hierarchical Patch Transformer for Single Image Super Resolution: Experiments

 \subsection{Ablation Study}

-\textbf{Ablation Study of the Proposed Variable Size Patch:} In Table~\ref{tab_Hier_AL}, we report the quantitative comparisons between the proposed APE-ViT with fixed patch size and with different patch size by letting the network with and without partitioning the input LR image into a hierarchy of subblocks for scale factor $\times2$, $\times3$ and $\times4$ on the Set14 and Urban100 datasets.
-From the PSNR results, we find that the APE-ViT using patches of different sizes outperforms that using fixed size patches by a maximum of 0.07dB.
-The main reason is that the hierarchy of subblocks let the network learn one LR image from different sizes and improve the total performance of the final results.
-Our result not only validates the effectiveness of the proposed variable size patch but also further validates the effectiveness of the proposed hierarchical multi-stage structure.
+\textbf{Ablation Study of HIPA Transformer:} In Table~\ref{tab_Hier_AL}, we report the quantitative comparisons between the proposed HIPA Transformer with fixed-size patches and with multi-size patches by letting the network with and without partitioning the input LR image into a hierarchy of subblocks for scale factor $\times2$, $\times3$ and $\times4$ on the Set14 and Urban100 datasets.
+From the PSNR results, we find that the HIPA Transformer using patches of different sizes outperforms that using fixed-size patches by a maximum of 0.12dB.
+The main reason is that the hierarchy of subblocks let the network learn one LR image from different sizes and improves the overall performance of the final results.
+Our result not only validates the effectiveness of the proposed multi-size patch but also further validates the effectiveness of the proposed hierarchical multi-stage structure.

-\textbf{Ablation Study of APE-ViT:} In Table~\ref{tab_Model_AL}, we show the effects of APE-ViT size on model performance.
-It can be found that the PSNR is positively correlated with the APE-ViT size.
-Even though the performance keeps increasing, the total number of parameters for the propose APE-ViT grows also.
-To balance the performance and model size, we choose APE-ViT\_M (PatS $= 4$, HeadNr $=4$ and LayerN $=4$) in the rest of the experiments.
-In addition, to validate the effectiveness of the proposed attention position encoding (APE), a comparison experiment between the proposed APE-ViT using the previous position embedding (PE)~\cite{dosovitskiy2021image}, the condition position encoding (CPE)~\cite{chu2021conditional} and the proposed APE is conducted for scale $\times 2$, $\times 3$ and $\times 4$ on the Set14 and Urban100 datasets.
-From the PSNR results shown in Table~\ref{tab_APE_AL}, we find that the APE-ViT using APE obtains superior performance than that using the previous PE and CPE for all scales on the two datasets, which validates the effectiveness of the proposed APE.
+Besides, in Table~\ref{tab_Model_AL}, we show the effects of the HIPA Transformer size on model performance.
+It can be found that the PSNR is positively correlated with the HIPA Transformer size.
+Even though the performance keeps increasing, the total number of parameters of the proposed HIPA Transformer grows also.
+To balance the performance and model size, we choose HIPA\_M (PatS $= 8$, HeadNr $=8$ and LayerN $=8$) in the rest of the experiments.

+\textbf{Ablation Study of the Proposed APE:} To validate the effectiveness of the proposed attention position encoding (APE), a comparison experiment between the proposed method using the previous position embedding (PE)~\cite{dosovitskiy2021image}, the condition position encoding (CPE)~\cite{chu2021conditional} and the proposed APE is conducted for scale $\times 2$, $\times 3$ and $\times 4$ on the Set14 and Urban100 datasets.
+From the PSNR results shown in Table~\ref{tab_APE_AL}, we find that the HIPA Transformer using the proposed APE obtains superior performance than that using the previous PE and CPE for all scales on the two datasets, which validates the effectiveness of the proposed APE.